GabeMitchell23/gfm48FastRobots/Lab1/lab1Writeup.md

 ## Task 5
 I used the Arduino example Example1_MicrophoneOutput to print out the highest frequency that the board was registering at that time.
-When the board was exposed to ambient noise in the lab.
-The highest frequency at any time was seemingly random (left values).
+When the board was exposed to ambient noise in the lab, the highest frequency at any time was seemingly random (left values).
 However, when I whistled near the board, the highest frequency was consistent over time (right values).

 <img src="Freq 1.PNG" class="img-responsive" alt="" width= 300> *                      * <img src="Freq 2.PNG" class="img-responsive" alt="" width=290>